Pre-Departure Orientations

 Pre-Departure Orientation Part 2: Now Boarding (in-person)

 An Education Abroad program manager will host an in-person Pre-Departure Orientation Part 2: Now Boarding.
-Most of these will take place in early November.
 Part 2 will share location-specific information and allow you to meet other students traveling on your program, or to your same host city or country.
 Attendance is required.
-View the schedule for Part 2 and mark your calendar now!
+Part 2 will take place in April, refer to the schedule!

 Program Provider Orientations